-This legislation likely also violates the Commerce Clause of the Constitution which reserves to Congress the power to regulate interstate commerce.
-H.F.
-1940 would require any publisher in the country to submit a written disclosure of how and where the image will be published if the photo was received from a publisher who obtained it from the state.
-This could apply to pictures obtained from a wire service or a search engine.
+This legislation likely also violates the Commerce Clause of the Constitution, which reserves to Congress the power to regulate interstate commerce.
+The only limitation on the application of this law would be whether the state of North Carolina has jurisdiction over a publisher.
+It would apply to any publisher of a website and to any publisher or author whose books are available in the state.
+Since the Internet cannot be stopped at the borders of North Carolina, the lack of jurisdictional limits means that this law would apply to every website on the Internet.
 Courts across the country have repeatedly struck down state laws that seek to regulate online content as unconstitutional burdens on interstate commerce.
 As a leading case applying the Commerce Clause to the Internet explained: